Udviklingsplatformen

 Tid i Rum [Time in Space]

-Get time and space for your experimental artistic development work with a free week in one of our studios The Pit or White Lab.
+Get time and space for your experimental, artistic development work with a week's free access to UP's rehearsal rooms on Baldersgade.

 Marie Wired 1